Search for answers or browse our resource library.

 Rosy = Aiden plays with his siblings after school.

-Realistic = If supervised by an adult and not having a bad day, Aiden can play with his brother and sister for about a half hour before there is a meltdown.
+Realistic = If he’s supervised by an adult, and he’s not having a bad day, Aiden can play with his brother and sister for about a half hour before he has a meltdown.

-Yes, you can see the Functional Screen before you meet with agency staff on the DHS website at dhs.wisconsin.gov/functionalscreen/index.htm.
-You can also see the completed Functional Screen done for your child with the screener and/or request a copy.
+If it helps you prepare, families can see the functional screen questions on the DHS website at dhs.wisconsin.gov/functionalscreen/index.htm.
+You can also see the completed functional screen questions and your responses.
+This can be reviewed (if requested) with the screener or you can ask for a copy.

 The Appeals Process

-If you still feel that your child is eligible, but this process isn’t getting results, consider a county grievance or state appeals process.
-Learn more in Fact Sheet #8 Appealing a Denial.
+If you still feel your child is eligible but that this process isn’t giving the results you’re looking for, consider completing the state appeals process.

-If your child was not found eligible for CLTS, you may also want to wait 9 to 12 months and request a new Functional Screen.
-Sometimes in younger children the differences between a typically developing child and a child with a disability are not as profound.
-As your child gets older their challenges may become clearer and he or she may then qualify for long-term supports and other services.
-You can request a new screen if there are any changes in your family’s living situation, or your child’s condition or behavior.
+Give it Time: Families are encouraged to wait 9-to-12 months to request a new functional screen.
+Sometimes in younger children, the differences between a typically developing child and a child with a disability are not as profound.
+As your child gets older their challenges may become clearer, and they may then qualify for the CLTS Program or other services.
+You can request a new functional screen if there are changes in your family’s living situation, your child’s condition, or behavior.

 INFORMATION AND RESOURCES